fe-data/fe-docs/docs/advanced/security.rst

 * Make sure you run the latest version of WordPress and all the plugins you use.
 * Check your PHP version.
 Right now the latest version is 7.4.
 * Use two-factor (2FA) or multi-factor authentication (MFA) for your hosting-account and WordPress admin account.
-Consider the usage of a password manager, e.g. Lastpass, 1Password, Dashlane, …
+Consider the usage of a password manager, e.g. Bitwarden, Lastpass, 1Password, Dashlane, …
-* Don’t use the username ‘*admin*’ as you WordPress admin account.
+* Don’t use the username ‘*admin*’ as your WordPress admin account.
 Use a random string as username.
-* Does you hosting-provider offer automatic backups?
+* Does your hosting-provider offer automatic backups?
 If not, consider a plugin like `UpdraftPlus – Backup/Restore <https://wordpress.org/plugins/updraftplus/>`_.
 * Always use HTTPS.
 Most hostingprovider nowadays support Let’s Encrypt free certificates.
 * …